nbhusare/JMH-Refresher/README.md

     - It is typically placed on a method or a class
     - The below happens after you add the annotation
         - JMH generates the bootstrapping code during compilation which is used while benchmarking
-        - The method is added to the benchmarking list
+        - The method(s) are added to the benchmarking list
         - The environment is prepared for the benchmarking to run
     - The below constraints apply
         - The method should be public